 Moreover, and as this study indicates, entities with conflicts-of-interest such as orthodox doctors (i.e., Dr. Paul Offit), representing the interests of the medical industry (i.e., "drug therapies", etc.), are more likely to offer you a slanted, one-sided perspective of nutritional supplements.
 And, this version of perception is likely going to be one of negativity in regard to supplements (as in Killing Us Softly).

-In medical science, the truth-tweaking influence of conflict-of-interests is well established (not just regarding health supplements), yet members of the multi-trillion dollar medical orthodoxy (Papanicolas, et al., 2018), a Very Big Business officially deemed and popularly known as “the health care system”, are often inclined to dismiss and ignore it (presumably because these are scientific facts that are not in their favor).
+In medical science, the truth-tweaking influence of conflict-of-interests is well established (not just regarding health supplements).
+Yet members of the multi-trillion dollar medical orthodoxy (Papanicolas, et al., 2018), a Very Big Business officially deemed and popularly known as “the health care system”, are often inclined to dismiss and ignore it (presumably because these are scientific facts that are not in their favor).
 The cloak of "personal commitment to good science" is worn for predatory purposes, whenever it suits a medical authority's private interests.

 In an article entitled “Drug Companies & Doctors: A Story of Corruption”, Marcia Angell, MD, former editor of The New England Journal of Medicine (NEJM), explained that: